mirkousuelli/genetic-omni-robot/README.md

     └── omni_reset.srv
 ```

-- In bags_new are the latest bags uploaded, while in bags_old are the initial (corrupted) bags.

 - In config are the optimized parameters of the robot, found with the GA optimizer.

-- In launch, there is the launch file, which also includes the world initialization of the robot odometry frame!
+- In launch, there is the launch file, which also includes the world initialization of the robot odometry frame.
-The initialization is currently for the bag3 bag!
+(The pose initialization is currently based on the bag3 bag first reading)

 - The source code has two main nodes, omni_model and omni_tester.
-The first node includes the logic which computes the odometry of the robot, both via Euler and via Runge-Kutta formulas (better explained in section 7).
-The latter is a debug node, built to update the user of the chosen parameters and of the odometry computed in the first node.
+While the former includes the logic which computes the odometry of the robot, both via Euler and via Runge-Kutta formulas (better explained in section 7), the latter is a debug node, built to update the user of the chosen parameters and of the odometry computed in the first node.

 - In msg is the ROS message required to publish the computed wheel velocities.

 - In script is the Python script used to optimize the robot parameters.

 ## 3. Names and meaning of the ROS parameters
 // TODO: chiedere a cudrano